esase/minikube-example/README.md

 13. Delete resources (deployments, pods, services) `kubectl delete -f FILE_NAME`
 14. Get all pods in all namespaces `kubectl get pods --all-namespaces `
 15. Get all pods in a concrete namespace `kubectl get pods --namespace bar-api`
+16. Get list of all nodes `kubectl get nodes`
+17. Get a list of a replica set `kubectl get replicaset --all-namespaces`
+18. Delete all components and ingress rules by a namespace `kubectl delete all,ingress --all --namespace=bar-api`
+19. Get all ingress http rules `kubectl get ing --all-namespaces -o json | jq -r '.items[].spec.rules[].http.paths[]'`

 LINKS
 -----